Case study

 That is 48 of 50 on the right behaviour, with refusals landing only on questions that should refuse.

 The honest read is that this system is very good at not making things up and at refusing when it should, and only moderately good at grounding every claim in exactly the right paragraph.
-Two thirds land cleanly, a third are true but lean on synthesis, and that gap, not fabrication, is the real work left.
+Three quarters land cleanly, the rest are true but lean on synthesis, and that gap, not fabrication, is the real work left.

 What the evaluation could not tell me